suoko/navigation/readme.md

-## Navigation Test Bed (fixed for firefox and on its way to become a firefoxos app)
+## Navigation Test Bed (fixed for firefox and a firefoxos app wannabe)

 #### How To
 * Right click (long press mobile) to add route.